travetto/travetto/module/rest/README.md

 }
 ```

 **Note**: The example above defines the interceptor to run after another interceptor class.
-The framework will automatically sort the interceptors by the before/after reuirements to ensure the appropriate order of execution.
+The framework will automatically sort the interceptors by the before/after requirements to ensure the appropriate order of execution.

 Out of the box, the rest framework comes with a few interceptors, and more are contributed by other modules as needed.
 The default interceptor set is:

-   1. [SerializeInterceptor](https://github.com/travetto/travetto/tree/main/module/rest/src/interceptor/serialize.ts#L19) - This is what actually sends the response to the requestor.
+   1. [SerializeInterceptor](https://github.com/travetto/travetto/tree/main/module/rest/src/interceptor/serialize.ts#L23) - This is what actually sends the response to the requestor.
 Given the ability to prioritize interceptors, another interceptor can have higher priority and allow for complete customization of response handling.
    1. [CorsInterceptor](https://github.com/travetto/travetto/tree/main/module/rest/src/interceptor/cors.ts#L39) - This interceptor allows cors functionality to be configured out of the box, by setting properties in your `application.yml`, specifically, `rest.cors.active: true`

    **Code: Cors Config**